 Next, consider a reverse-osmosis water filtration system.
 Installing a reverse-osmosis system removes virtually all PPCPs and other contaminants, even those found in trace amounts.
 A University of New Mexico study found that activated carbon and advanced oxidation processes are highly effective at breaking down PPCPs, while chlorine (the most common chemical for treating water) is dramatically less effective.

 While we await the results of the latest studies and the EPA continues to monitor water safety and consider new regulations, keep your mind at ease when considering your family’s health.
-Learn if your water is safe by requesting a FREE water analysis.
+Learn more about what’s in your water by scheduling a free water test today!